simulatedScience/Twisty_Puzzle_Program/version 2.2/3d_piece_calculator.md

 -----

-## TODO: 2. snap the voronoi diagram to a given shape
+## 2. snap the voronoi diagram to a given shape
 ### **Approximation:**
 However we can achive an approximation of cube snapping by doing the following: